 - Kirkland Free & Clear Ultra Laundry Detergent - This happens to be the laundry detergent that I use and it worked great too.
 I would avoid using a laundry detergent with fragrance, color boosters or other additives without testing first.
 I fear that additives could cause different reactions with the fabric.
 Detergents with scents are made to make the scents adhere to the fabric.
 That's why you can smell the fragrance for weeks.
 It could possibly do that with loose dyes too.

 - Synthrapol - Synthrapol is the industry standard for washing dye out of fabric.
 It's sold to the hand dyeing business but has been recommended for use on commercial fabrics too.
-It worked as well as Dawn but is more expensive and Dawn is easier to find.
+It worked almost as well as Dawn but is more expensive and Dawn is easier to find.

 I contacted Dharma about the backstaining that I had with the Textile Detergent.
 They created and tested this product for hand dyed fabric and did not consider commercial fabrics.
 They have taken my test results and are going to do some additional reserch on the product.
 I saw comments on the product page that some people did have backstaining problems with their hand dyed fabrics.
 My guess is that they were not using PFD fabrics.
 That doesn't make it right but it explains it.